roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-09 ****** bysadkins116© Cindy looked into Susan's eyes and understood that even though just a couple of days ago, she was a normal straight young woman, Susan had opened her eyes to a whole new world and she wanted to experience that world.
+Cindy looked into Susan's eyes and understood that even though just a couple of days ago, she was a normal straight young woman, Susan had opened her eyes to a whole new world and she wanted to experience that world.
 "I trust you Susan, I want this to go further, but I can't do this under a threat.
 You are going to have to trust me that I will obey you.
 But you must respect my boundaries.
 What those boundaries are I'm not sure, but I want to explore them with you."

  Both women started to cry and were soon in an emotional embrace.
 The closeness both felt solidified their relationship and cemented their friendship.
 They both lay on the bed and cried for a long time.
 When they had calmed down both fell into a restful sleep and didn't wake for several hours.